subgraph/usblockout/README.md

 **Beware!** If you use some sort of USB device (ex: a yubikey) for pam logins, login will be entierly broken!

+This, of course only works if Grsecurity sysctl are enabled and is not locked.

 ## Building & Packaging

 Provided in this repository is a debian branch which is used to build a deb package from git tags: